-Welcome to my world of lung cancer survival
+Welcome to my world of lung cancer

 Take care of yourselves and I wish you luck, happiness and good health.